vanowm/comment-divider/README.md

 </p>

 <h1 align="center">
-  Comment Divider Ext
+  Comment Divider Extension
 </h1>

-This is **[Visual Studio Code](https://github.com/Microsoft/vscode)** extension, which provides commands for generating comment-wrapped separators from line content.
+This extension provides commands for separating line content with comments for readability.
 This is an extension of the [original Comment Divider extension](https://github.com/stackbreak/comment-divider), where the filler symbols are fully customisable.

 **[Supports all common languages](#language-support).**